Senderman/dotfiles/README.md

   ../dotfiles/openbox/.config/openbox
 ```

-if you want to uninstall symlink, run `stow -d openbox`
+if you want to uninstall symlink, run `stow -D openbox`

 You're welcome to fork this repo, edit the dotfiles and add your own and create PR :)